Islandora/documentation/docs/user-documentation/facet_on_vocabulary_reference_fields.md

 1. Choose the facets to include
 1. Choose other configuration options for the block, for example change the title that displays and restrict by content type, etc.
 1. Click **Save**.

+At this point, searching for content that has facet values should cause the block to appear.
+For more in-depth overview of search, see [Configure Advanced Search](advanced-search.md)